otherted/findfieldvalue/README.md

 ## Inputs:
  - Field Name: Provide a field name or use wildcards

- - Field Type:
-   It is recommended to supply a value to avoid data type errors.
+ - Field Type:  It is recommended to supply a value to avoid data type errors.
 Leave blank to search all supported types.
-     0 = Character (CHAR, VARCHAR, VARCHAR2, NCHAR, NVARCHAR2)
+     - 0 = Character
-     1 = Long Character  (LONG)
+     - 1 = Long Character
-     2 = Number  (NUMBER, FLOAT)
+     - 2 = Number
+     - 3 = Signed Number

  - Field Value: Value to search for, can use % wildcard